Skip to content

 How to consolidate service request management

 Here is Peter’s story.
-Being responsible for the IT department in a medium-sized company, he organized a business meeting bringing together decision-makers from each of the company’s flagship departments (Human Ressources, Material Resources, Procurement, Finance, Sales and Marketing) to get their approval on a project that sought to change the ITSM foundation and consolidate service request management.
-It’s been several months now that Peter has been working on this project which could have saved costs to the department and the company as a whole, but also to respond effectively and uniformly to various requests from internal customers.
+Being responsible for the IT department in a medium-sized company, he organized a business meeting bringing together decision-makers from each of the company’s flagship departments (Human resources, Material Resources, Procurement, Finance, Sales and Marketing) to get their approval on a project that sought to change the ITSM foundation and consolidate service request management.
+It’s been several months now that Peter has been working on this project, which could have saved costs to the department and the company as a whole, but also to respond effectively and uniformly to various requests from internal customers.

-How to simplify service request management?
+How do we simplify service request management?

-This IT responsibility in today’s businesses raises the need for integrating centralized services as an efficiency and performance vector for this department and all those associated with it.
+This IT responsibility in today’s businesses raises the need to integrate centralized services as an efficiency and performance vector for this department and all those associated with it.
 At first, satisfying diverse and varied applications ranging from the query to that of human customer service resources is not easy.
 Yet with a powerful asset as the concept of the one, Peter believes it is possible to organize these internal and external applications by centralizing them while taking concrete benefits.

 Here’s the self-service web portal

-Start by simplifying the processes
+Start by simplifying the processes.

 To simplify the employees’ work and enhance the user experience, the consolidated service requests must be designed to stick to the business processes of each company and its internal organizational reality.
 This allows the IT department to operate multi-departmental management of requests and participate in improving the productivity of each team which maintains its autonomy in operations management throughout the queries process.